 If you use physical force, threats or intimidation to gain property or money, you may be charged with robbery.
 Unlike theft, robbery involves the use or threat of force.
 A robbery conviction may yield several years in prison as well as a steep fine.

 If no force is used, you may be facing a charge of theft.
 Theft charges can be brought about even if the person was not present at the time of the theft.
 A theft conviction may yield up to a year in jail and a fine if convicted of a misdemeanor or up to twenty years in jail if convicted of a felon.

 At the Law Offices of Patrick N. Anderson and Associates we have the expertise to fight on your behalf.
-With over 28 years of experience, we know the law and know what we need to do to fight for your freedoms.
+With 34 years of experience, we know the law and know what we need to do to fight for your freedoms.
 Contact us today for your free case evaluation.